Once you decide upon an area of the College in which you would like to invest, you will want to think about how you would like to make your gift.

 Are there any tax benefits?

 Leaving a gift in your Will to the College can lessen the amount of inheritance tax imposed on your estate.
-Read more about tax benefits and and use the inheritance tax calculator on the Legacy10 website to find out how much your beneficiaries could save.
+Read more about tax benefits and use use their calculator on the UK's government website to find out how much your beneficiaries could save.

 Do I need a solicitor?